The World's Oldest Golf Club

 The City of Edinburgh was to succeed Perth as the nation’s capital and its growing populace sought recreation on the city’s dear, green spaces.
-Gentry and commoners alike took pleasure in the game and two parks, Leith Links and Bruntsfield Links, were largely given over to the sport.
+Gentry and commoners alike took pleasure in the game and two parks; Leith Links and Bruntsfield Links, were largely given over to the playing of the 'gowf'.

-Both these parks still exist and Bruntsfield Links, located on the south side of the city, continues to offer a round on one of the game’s oldest locales.
+These parks still exist and Bruntsfield Links, located on the south side of the city to this day offers a round on one of the game’s oldest locales.
 There is a short 36-hole course open during the summer months along with a 9-hole winter course.
-Back in the 1600s, the game’s early enthusiasts no doubt cajoled and gambled their way around these tree-lined parks before retiring to a nearby pub to settle their wagers, much like Scottish golfers still do today to determine who buys the post-round pints.
+Back in the 1600s, the game’s early enthusiasts no doubt cajoled and gambled their way around these tree-lined parks before retiring to a nearby pub to settle their wagers, much like Scottish golfers do today playing to see who buys the post-round pints.